pisv/gethandly.wiki-playground/Step-Three.md

 ```

 It looks deceptively simple, but if it was production code, we would analyze
-the Foo element delta and update the view contents incrementally.
+the Foo element delta and update the view incrementally.
+We leave it
-We leave it as an exercise to the reader.
+as an exercise to the reader.

 Launch the runtime workbench, expand the `Test002` project in the **Foo
 Navigator**, and create a `.foo` file in the project (**File/New/File**).